foolishsailor/chatbot-ui/README.md

 ## Updates

-Keyless Chatbot UI will be updated over time.
+Chatbot UI x window.ai will be updated over time.
 Expect frequent improvements.

-We currently supports GPT3.5-turbo.
+We currently support GTP4 and GPT3.5-turbo.
 Open to contributions with integrations that support:
 - GPTNeo
 - Cohere
 - Local
-- GPT4

-Given that those are all the models that WindowAI supports at the moment.
+Given that those are all the models that window.ai supports at the moment.

-## TODO
-- WindowAI --> integrate with window.ai --> (window as any).ai.getCompletion() -->
-- Display current model from async getCurrentModel(): Promise<LLM>
-- GPT4 potential support on LLM objects (for once he has it)

-## Fo
 **Next up:**
-- [ ] Add support for GPT4
+- [ ] Allow model to be changed via the UI
 - [ ] Add support for GPTNeo
 - [ ] Add support for Cohere
 - [ ] Add support for Local